dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Diamond.md

 An enthralling pale gemstone that is highly prized!
 This item may be donated to your treasure stockpile.

-Can be sold: True

-Sell Price: 40 Mews

-Sell Price: 100 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Diamond

 Sorting priority: 13200

+## economics

+Sell value: 40 Mews, 100 Mole Cash

 Treasure resource value: 1

-Item uid: Diamond

 # shops selling Diamond: